MicrosoftLearning/mslearn-fabric/Instructions/Labs/14-create-a-star-schema-model.md

 1. In the center of the data warehouse user interface, you'll see a few different ways to load data into your warehouse.
 Select **Sample data** to load NYC Taxi data into your data warehouse.
 This will take a couple of minutes.

-1. After your sample data has loaded, use the **Explorer** pane on the right to see what tables and views already exist in the sample data warehouse.
+1. After your sample data has loaded, use the **Explorer** pane on the left to see what tables and views already exist in the sample data warehouse.

 1. Select the **Reporting** tab of the ribbon and choose **New semantic model**.
 This enables you to create a new semantic model using only specific tables and views from your data warehouse, for use by data teams and the business to build reports.